Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 #### IF (Fully functional):
-A conditional statement that carries out a group of statements between the IF statement and the ENDIF statement.
+A conditional statement that carries out a number of statements between the IF statement and the ENDIF statement.
 The ELSE statement will also be functional.
   ```
   IF I = T THEN
   PRINT "HELLO WORLD !"
   I = I + 1
+  ELSE "Print Hello"
   ENDIF
   ```
 (The 'THEN' keyword is optional)